iNoles/iNoles/README.md

 ### Hi there, I'm Jonathan Steele👋

-I'm a software engineer based in Melbourne, Florida, and working for eLifeguard.com.
+I'm a Passionate and Dedicated Software Engineer based in Melbourne, Florida, and working for eLifeguard.com.

 ## Some more background